Isaacs

 Isaacs has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the region: Canberra Hospital Master Plan.
-Key projects include Mixed-Use Complex In Mawson, Affordable Housing Project Fund, and The Centenary Hospital for Women and Children Expansion Project, with the following list detailing those most relevant.
+AreaSearch has identified a single project likely to impact this area.
+Key projects include Canberra Hospital Master Plan, Mixed-Use Complex In Mawson, Affordable Housing Project Fund, and The Centenary Hospital for Women and Children Expansion Project.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.